 Volunteering is a popular activity among retirees.
 You might ask yourself, why do retirees volunteer?
 I did some research and found that there are many reasons for retirees to volunteer.
-Here’s what I found.
+Here’s what I found out.

-Retirees volunteer because it gives a sense of fulfillment in retirement.
-Volunteering helps to stay active and to keep up with social interactions.
-It is a way to prevent loneliness in retirement.
-Volunteering helps the retiree learning from, and interact with, younger generations.
-It is often a way for a retiree to rediscover its purpose.
+Retirees volunteer because it gives a sense of fulfillment and purpose in retirement.
+Volunteering helps to stay active, keep up with social interactions and it’s a way to prevent loneliness in retirement.
+Helping others makes you feel good and it’s way to you interact with younger generations.

 Why Do Retirees Volunteer: The Benefits